ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-07-Vancouver_transit3.md

 I selected three models, namely (1) dummy regression, (2) LASSO, and (3) Random Forest regression.

  - Dummy regression

+The dummy regression model has both training and testing R-squared close to zero, which is expected.

  - LASSO regression